chef-boneyard/chef-web-docs-2016/chef_master/source/lwrp_firewall.rst

 |cookbook name firewall|

-The |cookbook firewall| cookbook contains the following lightweight resources: ``firewall`` and ``firewall_rule``.
+The |cookbook firewall| cookbook contains the following resources: ``firewall`` and ``firewall_rule``.

-.. note:: These lightweight resources are part of the |cookbook firewall| cookbook (https://github.com/opscode-cookbooks/firewall), which provides a set of primitives for managing firewalls and associated rules.
+.. note:: These resources are part of the |cookbook firewall| cookbook: https://github.com/opscode-cookbooks/firewall.

 firewall
 =====================================================